crashoverride777/swifty-ads/README.md

     #endif

     swiftyAds.configure(
-        requestBuilder: SwiftyAdsRequestBuilder(),
+        requestBuilder: AdsRequestBuilder(),
-        mediationConfigurator: SwiftyAdsMediationConfigurator(), // set to nil if no mediation is required
+        mediationConfigurator: MediationConfigurator(), // set to nil if no mediation is required )
-        bundle: .main, // looks for SwiftyAds.plist/SwiftyAdsConsent.plist
-    )

     Task {